 There may also exist specialised implementations of the ProtocolValidator interface that help support the validation process.
 For example, the ProtocolComponentValidator which triggers a ProtocolComponentValidatorRule based on the type of the model component.
 The visitor is used to traverse the model to identify the model components being validated.
-So its possible, if validation of only a couple of model component types is required (as in the simple validator), to derive a specialisation of the ProtocolComponentValidator class with the relevant rule implementations.
+So its possible, if validation of only a couple of model component types is required, to derive a specialisation of the ProtocolComponentValidator class with the relevant rule implementations.